Wardrobe of Mary, Queen of Scots

 The wardrobe of Mary, Queen of Scots, was described in several contemporary documents, and many records of her costume have been published.
+Mary's clothing choices are apparent in the contexts of her appearance as a ruler, at her pastimes, and as a prisoner in England.
+Mary was involved in textile crafts, dressed her gentlewomen en-suite, organised events including costumed masques, and made and accepted gifts of clothing.
+Her choice of clothing at Fotheringhay for her execution has been examined as gesture and political theatre.

 Clothes for a queen

-Mary, Queen of Scots (1542-1587) lived in France between 1548 and 1560 and clothing bought for her is particularly well-documented in the year 1551.
+Mary, Queen of Scots (1542–1587) lived in France between 1548 and 1560 and clothing bought for her is particularly well-documented in the year 1551.
 Her wedding dress in 1558 was described in some detail.
 More detailed records of her costume survive from her time in Scotland, with purchases recorded in the royal treasurer's accounts and wardrobe accounts kept by Servais de Condé.
 Inventories were made of her clothing and her jewellery during her time in Scotland and after she abdicated and went to England.
-Details of her costume on the day of her execution at Fotheringhay in 1587 were widely reported and circulated in manuscript.
+Details of her costume on the day of her execution at Fotheringhay Castle in 1587 were widely reported and circulated in manuscript.

 Few details of known of Mary's clothes in infancy in Scotland, except that Margaret Balcomie, or Malcomy, had an allowance of soap and coal to warm the water to wash her linen.
-In 1548 her mother, Mary of Guise, asked her envoy Henri Cleutin to buy cloth of gold for a gown for her, from the merchants who served the French court.
-In France in 1551, her clothes were embroidered with jewels, a white satin skirt front and sleeves featured 120 diamonds and rubies, and coifs for her hair had gold buttons or rubies, sewn by her tailor Nicolas du Moncel.
+She became laundress to James VI at Stirling Castle in 1568.
+In 1548 her mother, Mary of Guise, asked her envoy Henri Cleutin to buy cloth of gold for a gown for her, from René Tardif and Robert Fichepain, merchants of the "argenterie" who served the French court.
+In January 1537, Tardif and Fichepain had supplied fabrics to James V for his wedding to Madeleine of Valois.
+In France, in 1551, René Tardif supplied velvet, satin, taffeta, and Holland linen.
+Mary's servant, Agathe Burgensis, made linen nightshirts and embroidered sleeves.
+The embroiderer serving the royal children was Pierre d'Anjou.

+Mary's clothes were embroidered with jewels by her tailor Nicolas du Moncel, a white satin skirt front and sleeves featured 120 diamonds and rubies, and coifs for her hair had gold buttons or rubies.
+Du Moncel had been one of Mary of Guise's tailors and was listed in her household rolls as the valet des filles, a servant to the maids of honour.
+Mary mentioned his wages in one of her early letters to her mother.
+He made a farthingale, "une vertugalle", for her in 1551.
+Moncel received a pension as an usher of the chamber, according to a 1567 household roll.